jesseyuen/portfolio-2021/src/projects/register-teacher-training.md

 ![The original dashboard](/images/dashboard-example.png "The dashboard or the original product we redesigned.
 Users struggled with the tasks they needed to complete..")

-The product is essential a CRM for trainee teachers, with user interaction largely focused on inputting data in forms.
+The product is essentially a CRM for trainee teachers, with user interaction largely focused on inputting data in forms.
 The original product had a number of issues:

 * users were constantly being timed out
 * a users progress wasn't being saved